DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 ---

 # KEYNOA Setup
-In this step you will start by configurating the KEYNOA such that your device will be onboarded to your Thingsboard account.
+In this step you will start by configurating KEYNOA so that your device will be onboarded onto your Thingsboard account.

 ## Before you start